renatoliveira/apex-chainable/README.md

 }
 ```

+## Installation

+To install the package, use the Salesforce deploy button on the top of this README or deploy the app using the CLI.
+The packaged version found in the sfdx-package.json file is a private version of the library, which is not available for installation without a password.

 ## Implementation & example

 To use the Chainable interface the batchables, queueables or schedulables should extend their corresponding classes from the library: `ChainableBatch`, `ChainableQueueable` and `ChainableSchedulable`.